Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Experimental Results and Discussion

 in which the factor of 2 extinction of the unpolarized light component due to the polarizer has been taken into account.
-A typical example of the fit of~\eqnref{eq:vpol} to the data is also shown in~\figref{fig:malusFit}.

-Typically, for each $i_0$ settings, i.e., for each $T,$ a long experimental run is carried on by recording, on average, 20 revolutions of the polarizer in order to improve the statistical accuracy of the experiment.
-At the end of the run, the current modulation is turned off and the wire resistance is measured again and compared with the value it had before the current modulation was turned on.
-In this way, we always check that the modulation is small enough not to change the wire temperature more than~$1\,\%.$
+Typically, for each $i_0$ settings, i.e., for each $T,$ a long experimental run is carried on by recording at least 5 complete revolutions of the polarizer in order to improve the statistical accuracy of the experiment.
+During the whole run, the wire resistance is continuously recorded so as to check that the temperature remains constant within $1\,\%.$

 The lock-in output $v$ and the encoder output $\theta$ are fetched by a PC over a GPIB-IEEE 488 bus and are stored for offline processing.
 The data set of the long run is divided in subsets corresponding each to one single polarizer turn.
-The data of each subset is fitted to~\eqnref{eq:vpol} by using well-known nonlinear least-squares algorithms~\cite{bevington}.
+The data of each subset is fitted to~\eqnref{eq:malusres} by using well-known nonlinear least-sqlouares algorithms~\cite{bevington}.
 For each subset $j,$ the polarization $\langle{P}_j\rangle$ is computed with the aid of~\eqnref{eq:Pola}.
-Finally, the polarization for the long run corresponding to $i_0$ is obtained as the weighted average of the individual $\langle{P}_j\rangle$'s.
+Finally, the polarization for the long run is obtained as the weighted average of the individual $\langle{P}_j\rangle$'s.
+It is worth noting that this determination of $\langle P\rangle$ does not depend on the modulation amplitude, as shown in~\figref{fig:PindV1V0}.
+This results confirms once more that the wire temperature is mainly set by the d.c. bias.